 Why should I keep my Magento store up to date?

 Deploying changes little and often is better than deploying larger changes irregularly.
-This is simply because the more code which differs, the greater the chance there is for bugs to have been introduced which could have been missed in testing.
+This is simply because the more code that differs, the greater the chance for bugs to be introduced, which could have been missed in testing.
 This can still be the case with quality development work and is often just the nature of coding complex systems like Magento.
-So to minimise code changes per deploy, and therefore potential bugs, deploying little and often is a good idea.
+To minimise code changes per deployment, and therefore potential bugs, deploying little and often is a good idea.

-How easy is it to upgrade Magento?
+How easy is the upgrade process?

-When developing Magento one principle should be paramount - are these changes going to compromise the store upgrade path?
-There should be an obligation on both the side of the client and the developer to protect the store upgrade path.
-The client should be looking to stick as closely to core functionality as practically possible, only moving away if it's an essential business requirement.
-At the same time the developer should be informing the client if they feel like a requested change is something that could represent an issue further down the line.
+When developing Magento, one principle should be paramount - are these changes going to compromise the store upgrade path?
+There should be an obligation on both sides of the client and the developer / Magento team relationship to protect the store upgrade path.
+The client should stick as closely to the core functionality as practically possible, only moving away if it's an essential business requirement.
+At the same time, the developer should inform the client if they feel like a requested change could represent an issue further down the line.

 Do you need a quality Magento developer to find maintain and upgrade your Magento store?
 That's exactly what you will find with us at Developer Connection, so create your project, or start your developer subscription today!